 RESP Guidelines

-If you’re just starting to put money into your child’s Registered Education Savings Plan, here’s what you need to know:
+If you’re a beginner at contributing to your child’s RESP, here’s what you need to know:

 Understanding the Why